 Older, vernacular roofs have simple verges with the slating oversailing by 25 to 50 mm with a mortar fillet below.
-The slating is sometimes raised to turn water back onto the roofs.
+The slating is sometimes raised to turn water back onto the roof.

-On more important buildings, such as churches, the slating often finishes against raised parapets.
-The junction may be simply mortared, especially where the slating is tight under copings, or soakered and mortar-flaunched.
-Where there was room, a cover flashing might be installed and turned under the copings.
+On more important buildings such as churches the slating often finishes against a raised parapet.
+The junction may be simply mortared especially where the slating is tight under the copes or soakered and mortar flaunched.
+Where there was room, a cover flashing might be installed and turned under the copes.
 A simple cover flashing onto the slates without soakers is not reliable as water can drive under them and they look ugly.
 It is preferable when reslating to install lead soakers, one per course.
-To ensure the soakers are properly supported, slates with a small shoulder should be selected.
+To ensure the soakers are properly supported slates with a small shoulder should be selected.